Rashford hands Barcelona late Copa win against third-division Guadalajara

 Late strikes from Andreas Christensen and Marcus Rashford secured a hard-fought 2-0 victory for Barcelona against third-tier side Guadalajara on Tuesday, sending the Catalans through to the last 16 of the Copa del Rey.

-Barcelona laboured for much of the match at the Pedro Escartin stadium, holding over 80% of possession but struggling to break down a disciplined five-man Guadalajara defence.
+Barcelona laboured for much of the match at the Pedro Escartin stadium, holding more than 80% of possession but struggling to break down a disciplined five-man Guadalajara defence.

 Recommended Storieslist of 4 items